Rober-Malou/Historias/README.md

-It's a work in progres, it's a Python writen game in Spanish.
-I intend to build a variable success sistem in it, that way even if you play it exactly the same, you may not get to the same point or in the same conditions.
+It's a work in progress, it's a Python text-base game in Spanish.
+I intent to build a variable success system in it, that way even if you play it exactly the same, you may not get to the same point or in the same conditions.